bindowscash/staking/README.md

 - The contracts cannot self-destruct, and cannot be called via a delegatecall.
 - The contracts are not deployed behind a proxy, so they are not immutable and not upgradeable.
 - Users can either withdraw their rewards only, or their staked tokens + their rewards within one transaction.
 - There is no expiration on deposits/withdrawals.
-Users can deposit or withdraw whenever they want.
+Users can stake or unstake whenever they want.
 - All the contracts are public and verified on the blockchains, ensuring transparency and security.

 The vault is funded by 2 sources: